Quick Relief. Trusted Local Care.

 How soon should I see a dentist if my crown falls out?

 Aim to see a dentist within 24 to 48 hours.
-The exposed tooth is more vulnerable and needs to be examined immediately, even though not all cases require the same-day care.
+The exposed tooth is more vulnerable and should be examined promptly, even though not all situations need immediate treatment.

-Often, arranging an urgent dental appointment allows your dentist to protect the tooth before more issues develop.
+Often, scheduling an urgent dental appointment may assist your dentist in addressing the tooth before additional concerns arise.

 Here are some reasons to schedule a dental visit promptly: